 Bayne directs a portfolio of work exploring the intersection of transportation and health.
 She leads a project focused on older adults’ use of ride share services for the CDC National Center for Injury Prevention and Control, and a study for the AAA Foundation for Traffic Safety focused on identifying evidence-based practices for traffic safety campaigns.
 She also conducted a study on access to transportation in rural communities for the Federal Office of Rural Health Policy.
 Bayne is a member of the National Academies of Sciences, Engineering, and Medicine's Transportation Research Board Committee on the Safe Mobility of Older Persons.

-Bayne has served in a leadership role on a number of evaluations of community-based initiatives, including an assessment of community health coalitions after federal funding has ended for the Office of the Assistant Secretary for Planning and Evaluation, an evaluation of the Racial and Ethnic Approaches to Community Health program for the Centers for Disease Control and Prevention (CDC), an evaluation of the Advancing System Improvements to Support Targets for Healthy People 2010 Program for the Office on Women’s Health, and an evaluation of the 330A Outreach Authority programs for the Health Resources and Services Administration Federal Office of Rural Health Policy.
+Bayne has served in a leadership role on numerous cross-site evaluations of community-based initiatives, including an assessment of community health coalitions after federal funding has ended for the Office of the Assistant Secretary for Planning and Evaluation, an evaluation of the Racial and Ethnic Approaches to Community Health program for the Centers for Disease Control and Prevention (CDC), an evaluation of the Advancing System Improvements to Support Targets for Healthy People 2010 Program for the Office on Women’s Health, and an evaluation of the 330A Outreach Authority programs for the Health Resources and Services Administration Federal Office of Rural Health Policy.

 Bayne has presented evaluation findings to federal agencies as well as task forces such as the U.S. Department of Health and Human Services Healthy Weight Task Force and the U.S. Preventive Services Task Force.
-Bayne has presented her work at conferences including those sponsored by the American Evaluation Association and AcademyHealth.
+Bayne has also presented widely at conferences including those sponsored by the American Evaluation Association and AcademyHealth.